-Each year the campaign presents five simple things each chapter can do that are related to our National Programs.
+Each year the campaign presents six or eight activities each chapter can do that are related to our National Programs.
 Chapters "earn" parts of the Tau Beta Sigma Flag (Stripes & Lyre Pieces) by completing each of the challenges set forth during the campaign

-Those chapters that complete the most pieces of the flag will be recognized at each of the District and National Conventions.
+Those chapters that complete the flag will be recognized at each of the District and National Conventions.

-For information on the Focus on Five Campaign, visit our National Website.
+For information on the Focus on Five Campaign, visit ourNational Website.